owanturist/react-impulse/README.md

 function useInnerWatch<T>(watcher: () => T, compare?: Compare<T>): T
 ```

-The hook that subscribes to all `InnerStore#getState` execution involved in the `watcher` call.
+The hook that subscribes to all [`InnerStore#getState`][inner_store__get_state] execution involved in the `watcher` call.
 Due to the mutable nature of `InnerStore` instances a parent component won't be re-rendered when a child's `InnerStore` value is changed.
 The hook gives a way to watch after deep changes in the store's values and trigger a re-render when the value is changed.
 The second optional argument is a `compare` function that is used to compare the new value with the current value.
-The store won't update if the new value is equal to the current value.
+The store won't update if the watching value is not changed.

 ```tsx
 type State = {